 We have two start dates for full-time Bible Training Program students.
 This is applicable for first-year students only.
 All second-year students must start at the Fall term.
-Please keep in mind that as a first-year Bible Training student, if you do start in our Winter term you will be required to complete the program during CBC's Summer term.
+Please keep in mind that as a first-year Bible Training student, if you do start in our Winter term you will be required to complete the program during Charis's Summer term.
 All summer school classes are presented via DVD recordings.

 Please submit your application along with your $100 non-refundable registration fee immediately to assist us in adequately preparing for your arrival.
 Your tuition (whether paying by month or year) and one time fees are due no later than the 1st day of school.

-CBC mission trips are typically between 7-10 days in length and are scheduled during the school year.
+Charis mission trips are typically between 7-10 days in length and are scheduled during the school year.
 Locations change from year to year based upon hosts and scheduling restrictions.
 Previous locations have included: Uganda, Kenya, England, Scotland, Northern Ireland, Germany, Russia, India, Thailand, Mexico, Belize, Costa Rica, Nicaragua, Equador and Argentina.
 Students will need a valid passport by the start of their second-year.

 Our full time course is made up of (3) 10 week trimesters.

 Day school hours are from 8:00 a.m.-12:00 p.m., Mon.- Fri.